 Special requests, must be advised at the time of booking.
 Unless specifically confirmed by us in writing, all special requests are subject to availability.

-Any amendments and transfers we agree after issue of the confirmation invoice will cost £15 per person plus any costs incurred by us and or charged by our suppliers.
+Any amendments we agree after issue of the confirmation invoice will cost £15 per person plus any costs incurred by us and or charged by our suppliers.
 A change of holiday dates is a cancellation of the original booking and the cancellation charges in clause 7 apply.
-Name changes are allowed 2 weeks or more prior to travel if you are prevented from travelling.
-All costs must be paid before the transfer can be effected.
+Name changes are allowed 7 days or more prior to travel.
+All costs must be paid before the amendment can be effected.

 Cancellation of the booking must be requested in writing (letter or email) to us which will be effective when received by us.
 Where the cancellation charge below is shown as a percentage, this is the holiday cost.
 Insurance premiums and amendment charges are not included in the holiday cost below and are not refundable.